CarlvinJerry/sources/content/post/exploratory-data-analysis/index.md

 To identify the data types, we can check for numeric and categorical variables present in the data.
-In our case, all the variables in our data set are categorical variables.
+In our case, all the variables in our data set are categorical.
 We will therefore explore the data from a categorical approach rather than numeric.
 There exists different visualization methods for different data types.
-Now that we have established the general structure of the data, we can check if there are any missing values within the variables.
+Now that we have established the general structure of the data, we can check for missing values, `NAs`.

     #Checking data for any missing values
     colSums(sapply(mobileBanking.Df, is.na))